Religious Education

 Enrichment

-At St Dennis Primary Academy, the enrichment activities in Religious Education provide students with a profound understanding of diverse beliefs and practices.
-Through engaging workshops, visits to local places of worship, and interactive discussions, pupils explore the rich tapestry of religions, fostering both respect and curiosity.
-The use of technology, such as virtual reality experiences of religious sites, allows students to immerse themselves in different cultures from the classroom.
-These enrichment opportunities empower students to engage thoughtfully with pivotal questions about faith, morality, and identity, thereby shaping them into well-rounded individuals who appreciate the importance of diversity in our global community.
+The use of technology, such as virtual reality experiences of religious sites, allows children to immerse themselves in different cultures from the classroom.
+These enrichment opportunities enable children to engage thoughtfully with questions about faith, morality and identity, thereby shaping them into appreciating the importance of diversity.

 Impact